 Development stores have limitations on them to make sure they are only used for development.
 This article describes those limitations and how to transfer ownership of the store to your client when you're ready.

 Limitations of development stores

-A store must be on a live plan before the owner can:
+A store must be on an active Shopify plan before the owner can:

 - add a domain